-Sociable Lapwing is listed as IUCN Critically Endangered and Saker Falcon, Egyptian Vulture and Steppe Eagle are listed as Endangered and whilst none of these species meet the thresholds for triggering Critical Habitat, they are all considered to be PBFs.
-Asian Houbara is listed as IUCN VU and an additional bird species that IUCN Near Threatened and UzRDB Vulnerable is considered to qualify as PBF under Criterion 2 and this is Little Bustard.
+Sociable Lapwing are listed as IUCN Critically Endangered and White-headed Duck, Egyptian Vulture, Saker Falcon and Steppe Eagle listed as Endangered and whilst none of these species meet the thresholds for triggering Critical Habitat, they are all considered to be PBFs.
+An additional seven bird species that are IUCN Vulnerable, Near Threatened or are of national conservation concern (VU) are considered to qualify as PBF under Criterion 2 and these are Eastern Imperial Eagle, Golden Eagle, Greater Spotted Eagle, Cinereous Vulture, Eurasian Griffon Vulture, Bearded Vulture and Asian Houbara.